Novel regular black holes: geometry, source and shadow: The proposed geometry and its features

 Therefore, we have $\rho \geq 0$, $\rho-|\tau|\geq 0$ for $r^{2}\leq3m^{2}b_{0}^{2}$ and $\rho-|p|\geq0$ in the range $r^{2}\leq m^{2}b_{0}^{2}$.
 Hence, the matter for our regular black hole satisfies the DEC in the range $r^{2}\leq m^{2}b_{0}^{2}$.

 Following the above description of energy conditions, the characteristics of the matter needed to maintain our regular black hole may be summed up as follows:

-As a result, we find out that our regular black hole solution fulfils all the energy conditions imposed by classical GR in the range $(4-\sqrt{13})m^2b_0^2\leq r^2\leq m^2b_0^2$.
+As a result, we may infer that our regular black hole solution fulfils all the energy conditions known in classical GR, in the range $(4-\sqrt{13})m^2b_0^2\leq r^2\leq m^2b_0^2$.
 However, the singular RN type metric $(m^2=0)$ violates each and every energy condition across the whole range of $r$.